mavlink/mavlink-devguide/en/mavgen_c/message_signing_c.md

 What that says is that if the current link ID in use by MAVProxy is zero, and it receives a correctly signed packet with a non-zero link ID then it switches link ID to the one from the incoming packet.

-The has the effect of making the GCS slave its link ID to the link ID of the autopilot.
+This has the effect of making the GCS slave its link ID to the link ID of the autopilot.